skluzada/school_projects/Theses/README.md

 # Theses
-Web scraping and visualization of theses data using Python and Jupyter notebook
+Web scraping and visualization of theses data using Python in Jupyter notebook